 - A little unstable on rough surfaces

-2. Drive Medical DV8
+2. Drive Medical DV8 knee roller

 The DV8 is a great alternative to crutches if you’re recovering from a break, foot surgery, amputation, sprain, or ulcer of the foot.
-Like the KneeRover model above, this scooter is easily steerable using the handlebars.
+Like the KneeRover model above, this model is easily steerable using the handlebars.

 The seat height and handlebars are both adjustable, so you can find the right height for you.
 Both heights are easily adjusted without tools.
 The steering column also folds down for easy transport and storage.